-So in between chasing Cheetos bags and prank calling Betty I have researched and established that kale is indeed good for you and Black Kale is particularly good.
+A bit of research showed me that Black Kale is particularly good for you.
 We have also learned on our little journey today that you get 10 X, TEN TIMES, the health benefits in terms of kale being an anti-cancer agent if you eat it raw.
-I didn’t know that.
+I didn't know that.
 All I knew is that I really like this kale salad and I eat it a lot.

 I've talked about it for years now and I figured with fresh, locally grown kale available to one and all, this would be the perfect time to lay it on you.

 It's my favourite salad for 3 reasons: It has very few ingredients, it's easy to make and you can dress this salad and leave it in the refrigerator for a week and it doesn't go soggy.